phetsims/vector-addition/doc/implementation-notes.md

 * Vectors cannot be rotated or scaled via direct manipulation.
 They must be indirectly rotated/scaled using the spinners for base vectors and equations.

+## Alternative Input (Keyboard)

+The most interesting keyboard input is related to vectors, and involves these classes:
+* `AddVectorKeyboardListener` moves a vector from the toolbox to the graph.
+* `RemoveVectorKeyboardListener` moves a vector from the graph to the toolbox.
+* `MoveVectorKeyboardListener` translates a vector on the graph.
+* `ScaleRotateKeyboardListener` scales and rotates a vector on the graph.

+Moving the graph origin is done via an input listener in `OriginManipulator` that handles all forms of input.

 ## Core Description

 Screen summary descriptions are found in a class per screen: Explore1DScreenSummaryContent, Explore2DScreenSummaryContent,